These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning maintenance or hormonal therapy as ongoing treatment

-Why: Many veterans complete chemotherapy and radiation but remain on long-term maintenance therapy such as Tamoxifen, Anastrozole, Herceptin, or other agents.
+Many veterans complete chemotherapy and radiation but remain on long-term maintenance therapy such as Tamoxifen, Anastrozole, Herceptin, or other agents.
 Some fail to mention this, leading the examiner to incorrectly mark treatment as 'completed,' which may prematurely trigger a rating reduction exam.

-Do this instead: Clearly state every medication you take for cancer management, including hormonal therapy, targeted therapy, and immunotherapy.
+Instead: Clearly state every medication you take for cancer management, including hormonal therapy, targeted therapy, and immunotherapy.
 These count as ongoing therapeutic treatment.
 Ask the examiner to document each agent by name and the anticipated duration of treatment.

 Impact: 100% active treatment rating